If you want to use Segments, please contact Support at firstname.lastname@example.org to enable the feature.

 Unallocated costs are costs which are captured by the filters that belong to a Segment but are not allocated to any child Segments.
 For example, if you have two Segments defined for "OPEX" and "R&D", any costs that do not match the logic of these filters will fall into an "Unallocated" Segment that's provided to you.

 Within "Segments" in the "Cost Reporting" tab, you can click "New Segment" to add a Segment.
 A segment is a namespace of costs.
 It is comprised of the following attributes:

 - Segment Description (Not Required, string)

 - Filters (Optional, Set of filters which allocate costs to the segment)

 - Allocation Priority (Optional, Required if a Filters are specified, Costs are allocated in order of priority - 0 is the highest.)

 The Priority option dictates the order of the cost allocation priority with 0 being the highest priority.
 Once a cost is allocated to a segment it will not appear in a segment with a higher priority number.
 In practice, you likely will not need to worry about priority unless you organization has deep scrutiny on cost allocation collision that may be occurring.

 A Segment widget will be available for each top-level segment and will appear in the Overview screen.
 The widget will show a table of second level Segments and a comparison of costs for this month vs last.
 You can click each of these segment to be taken to the corresponding Cost Report.

 When you click into a Cost Report, you’ll be able to "Group By" Segment.
 If you group by Segment and click into costs for that Segment you will be taken to the corresponding Cost Report for that Segment.
 The rest of the Cost Report experience is the same.
 You will be able to view Cost by Service, Category and Resource.

 If you would like to transition existing Cost Report filters to Segments you must manually recreate them.
-If you would like assistance from our customer success team, please reach out to us at email@example.com.
+For assistance, please reach out to Support at email@example.com.